yolken/yolken-blog/site/_posts/2021-04-17-migrating-to-kubernetes-legacy-service-platforms.md

 ---
 layout: post
-title:  "Migrating to Kubernetes, part 1: Moving from the legacy service platform"
+title:  "Migrating to Kubernetes, part 1: Moving on from the legacy service platform"
 date:   2021-04-17 13:06:00 -0700
 categories: general tech
 excerpt: |
-    Over the last few years, I've worked on migrations at several companies- Airbnb, Stripe, and Segment (my current employer).
+    Over the last few years, I've worked on migrations at several companies- Airbnb, Stripe, and Segment.
 In this post, I want to talk about why these migrations are done and what they involve from the platform standpoint.
 ---

-Over the last few years, I've worked on [Kubernetes](https://kubernetes.io/) migrations at several companies- Airbnb, Stripe, and Segment (my current employer).
+Over the last few years, I've worked on [Kubernetes](https://kubernetes.io/) migrations at several companies- Airbnb, Stripe, and, most recently, Segment (my current employer).
 In this post, I want to talk about why these migrations are done and what they involve from the platform standpoint.

 Note that this post is the first of two in my "migrating to Kubernetes" series.
-Once you're read this one, check out [part 2](/blog/migrating-to-kubernetes-is-hard) on why these migrations are hard and tips for a smoother transition to Kubernetes.
+Once you're read this one, check out [part 2](/blog/migrating-to-kubernetes-is-hard) on why these migrations are hard and some tips for a smoother transition to Kubernetes.

 ## Why migrate?